 The course provides the overview of different programming paradigms.
 It tackles concepts existing in various imperative and declarative programming languages.
 Object-oriented programming paradigm for mobile devices is addressed in more detail and students are introduced to the visual paradigm.

-A pass mark in Programming 1, Programming 2 and Object-Oriented Programming.
+A pass mark in Fundamentals of Programming, Algorithms and Data Structures and Object-Oriented Programming.

 After fulfilling all the obligations anticipated by the course, students are expected to be able to: